gambitproject/gambit/doc/pyapi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Interfaces to algorithms for computing Nash equilibria are collected
-in the module :py:mod:`gambit.nash`.
+in the module :py:mod:`pygambit.nash`.
 There are two choices for
 calling these algorithms: directly within Python, or via the
 corresponding Gambit :ref:`command-line tool <command-line>`.